programingship/pgist/README.md

 pgist
 =====

-A Python wrapper to access GitHub gists
+A Python command-line wrapper with github3.py library to access GitHub Gist.